JasonTran2020/Fabflix/README.md

 ---------
 - # Connection Pooling
  - #### Include the filename/path of all code/configuration files in GitHub of using JDBC Connection Pooling.
+    - WebContent/META-INF/context.xml (File that specifies that we are using pooling and specific settings for pooling)
+    - src/MovieSearchServlet (technically any servlet that connects to MySql now uses pooling due to the above files settings, but this is just a particular example)

  - #### Explain how Connection Pooling is utilized in the Fabflix code.
+     - Anytime a servlet asks to open a connection to the MySql database, it gets a connection that might have been opened long before.
+     - With connection pooling, code maintains a number of already opened connections, and hands them out to servlets when the request one rather than opening a new one on the spot, which saves time for client who is communicating with the servlet
+     - Even when the servlet calls .close() on the connection, the code might not actually close the connection, and instead save the connection as an availible connection in the pool to be handed out again later on
  - #### Explain how Connection Pooling works with two backend SQL.